JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 Finally, we will use all our data at hand to estimate the time of arrival of the endemic New Zealand shorebirds.

 Download the three alignment files for [12s](./data/12s.nex), [CO1](./data/co1.nex), and [RAG1](./data/rag1.nex) (all in Nexus format).
-These alignments are the ones you generated in [Activity 2](./multiple_sequence_alignment/README.md), but modified to contain the same species as well as identical species IDs.
+These alignments are the ones you generated in [Activity 2 (Multiple sequence alignment)](./multiple_sequence_alignment/README.md), but modified to contain identical species and species IDs.

 Close and re-open BEAUTi, go to “**File**” > “**Import Alignment**”, select all **three alignments** for [12s](./data/12s.nex), [CO1](./data/co1.nex), and [RAG1](./data/rag1.nex) and click “**open**”.
 We will again partition the CO1 and RAG1 sequences into codon positions to allow for independent model assumptions.
 To do so, click on the row for the **CO1 alignment** to select it.
 Then, click the “**Split**” button at the bottom of the BEAUti window.
 As suggested, split the alignment into partitions “**1 + 2 + 3**”, which will divide the alignment by codon position.
 Click “**OK**”.
 You should now see three rows for the CO1 alignment.

 <kbd>![](./img/beauti_010.png)</kbd>

 Now select the **RAG1** row.
-Similar to the final maximum likelihood analysis [Activity 4.5](../maximum_likelihood_phylogenetic_inf/README.md) we will partition the RAG1 gene only into two parts, combining codon positions 1 and 2, which fit a similar substitution model, but keeping codon position 3 separate.
+Similar to the final maximum likelihood analysis ([Activity 4.5](../maximum_likelihood_phylogenetic_inf/README.md)) we will partition the RAG1 gene only into two parts, combining codon positions 1 and 2, which fit a similar substitution model, but keeping codon position 3 separate.
 Therefore, click the “**Split**” button again, but now select to split into “**{1,2}+3**”.
 You should have six rows now, one for the 16s, three for CO1, and two for RAG1.

-Select all six rows at the same time (holding the “shift” key and click), then click on “**Link Trees**” near the top of the BEAUti window to force BEAST 2 to use the same phylogeny for all partitions.
+**Select all six rows** at the same time (ctrl+A or command+A or holding the “shift” key and click), then click on “**Link Trees**” near the top of the BEAUti window to force BEAST 2 to use the same phylogeny for all partitions.
 For our data set, this is equivalent to the concatenation that we did with IQ-TREE.
 If we had sequences for many more genes (tens to thousands) it would be more appropriate to use an alternative model that allows the phylogenies of genes to differ from each other to account for “coalescent” processes such as “incomplete lineage sorting”.
 This topic will be covered in the next lecture.

 With all six rows still selected, also click on “**Link Clock Models**”.
 This means that the clock model that we will select for 12s will also be applied to all partitions of the CO1 and RAG1 genes.